CakeDC/users/Docs/Documentation/Configuration.md

 ));
 ```

-If you don't specify roles it will use 'admin' role (if is_admin is checked) or 'registered' role otherwise.
-You can override 'registered' role setting Users.defaultRole on bootstrap.php. i.e:
+If you don't specify roles it will use 'admin' role (if `is_admin` is checked) or 'registered' role otherwise.
+You can override 'registered' role setting Users.defaultRole in `app/Config/bootstrap.php`. i.e:

 ```php
 Configure::write('Users.defaultRole', 'user_registered');